JonMirzoDev/realworld-react-nest-fullstack/README.md

 5. **Frontend**: Built using React, the frontend is structured with reusable components and follows React's best practices.
 It communicates with the provided API for CRUD operations.

-6. **Backend (Planned)**: The backend is planned to be built with Gin in Go, following RESTful principles, handling authentication, data storage, and server-side logic.
+6. **Backend (Planned)**: The backend is planned to be built with Nest.js, following RESTful principles, handling authentication, data storage, and server-side logic.

-The application provides a real-world example of how a modern web application can be structured and offers a good opportunity for those looking to understand full-stack development using React and planning to integrate Gin in Go for the backend.
+The application provides a real-world example of how a modern web application can be structured and offers a good opportunity for those looking to understand full-stack development using React and planning to integrate Nest.js for the backend.

 # Getting started